-- 11. After delivering an aerosol treatment, you notice that approximately 0.5 cc of medication remains in the small volume nebulizer.
+- 11. After delivering an aerosol treatment, you notice that approximately 0.5 mL of medication remains in the small volume nebulizer.
 Which of the following actions do you take? - a.
 Replace the nebulizer before administering the next treatment - b.
 Recommend that subsequent doses be delivered via metered dose inhaler (MDI) - c.
 Take no action and deliver the following dose with the same small volume nebulizer - d.
 Double the amount of medication administered during the next treatment

-There is nothing wrong with the nebulizer-dead volumes of 0.5 to 1 cc are common.
+There is nothing wrong with the nebulizer-dead volumes of 0.5 to 1 mL are common.
 Doubling the amount of medication not only is unnecessary but in some cases may pose a serious risk to the patient.

-REF: pg.
-43 OBJ: 6 LEVEL: Application MSC: Chapter 3 Administration of Aerosolized Agents

-12. Which of the following statements is true concerning the recommended volume of solution when delivering an aerosol treatment via small volume nebulizer?

-1. A volume between 3 ml and 5 ml of solution is recommended.

-2. Increasing the volume results in a decrease in the concentration of drug remaining in the dead volume when nebulization ceases.

-3. Patient compliance is directly proportional to convenience.

-4. Increasing the volume of solution results in a net increase in the amount of active drug in the nebulizer.

-- a.
-1 and 2 only

-- b.
-2 and 3 only

-- c.
-1, 2, and 3 only
+- 12. Which of the following statements is true concerning the recommended volume of solution when delivering an aerosol treatment via a small volume nebulizer? - 1.
+A volume between 3 mL and 5 mL of solution is recommended. - 2.
+Increasing the volume results in a decrease in the concentration of drug remaining in the dead volume when nebulization ceases. - 3.
+Patient compliance of therapy is directly proportional to its convenience. - 4.
+Increasing the volume of solution results in a net increase in the amount of active drug in the nebulizer. - a.
+1 and 2 only - b.
+2 and 3 only - c.
+1, 2, and 3 only - d.

-- d.
 1, 2, 3, and 4